Hedda Gabler: Alternative productions, tribute, and parody

 The Norwegian hard-rock band Black Debbath recorded the song "Motörhedda Gabler" on their Ibsen-inspired album Naar Vi Døde Rocker ("When We Dead Rock").
 As the title suggests, the song is also influenced by the British heavy metal band Motörhead.

 The original play Heddatron by Elizabeth Meriwether (b.
 1981) melds Hedda Gabler with a modern family's search for love despite the invasion of technology into everyday life.

 In the 2013 novel Bridget Jones: Mad About The Boy by Helen Fielding, Bridget tries and fails to write a modernized version of Hedda Gabler, which she mistakenly calls "Hedda Gabbler" and believes to have been written by Anton Chekhov.
 Bridget intends to call her version "The Leaves In His Hair" and set it in Queen's Park, London.
 Bridget claims to have studied the original play as an undergraduate at Bangor University.

+In the 2025 film Babygirl, the husband of the protagonist is staging a production of Hedda Gabler, and his comment to his wife that the play is "not about desire, it's about suicide" suggests that he has also misunderstood his wife's secret desires.

+In the 2025 film Hedda, the character Eilert Lövborg was gender-switched to Eileen Lovborg, and the story was set in England in the mid-1950s.